-Make-up quizzes: Make-ups for quizzes will be given only for University approved excuses as outlined in the Tiger Cub (http://www.auburn.edu/student_info/tiger_cub/index.html).
+Make-up quizzes: Make-ups for quizzes will be given only for University approved excuses as outlined in the Student Policy eHandbook.
 Arrangements to take a make-up quiz must be made in advance.
 Students who miss a quiz or an exam because of illness need a doctor's statement of verification of sickness and should clear the absence with the instructor the day they return to class.
-Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
-Please note: Simply informing the instructor of an absence does not automatically cause that absence to be considered "excused."
-It is the student's responsibility to provide appropriate documentation of excused absences for make-up purposes.
-Failure to provide documentation within 1 week of return to class will result in a 0 being entered in the gradebook for any missed quizzes.
+See above for specific information regarding the documentation of pre-scheduled absences from class.

 Make-up assignments: Students who miss class on days when assignments are due have two responsibilities.
 First, they must submit the work that is due prior to the start of class using the appropriate online submission procedure(s) (ie. Assignment drop box, posting a discussion, or other as communicated by the instructor).
 Second, they must be sure to bring university approved documentation in cases where the absence should be considered "excused."
-The one "no questions asked" absence does not require documentation, but does require the on-time submission of work.
 If students have questions regarding the submission procedures, they should email the appropriate instructor for clarification prior to the absence.